 The Joint Military Operations (JMO) Senior-level Course (SLC) is an in-depth study of the theater-strategic and operational levels of war across the spectrum of conflict.
-It builds on Joint Professional Military Education (JPME) Phase I as defined in the Officer Professional Military Education Policy (OPMEP), and complements the Naval War College's National Security Affairs (NSA) and Strategy and Policy (S&P) curriculum.
+It builds on Joint Professional Military Education (JPME) Phase I as defined in the Officer Professional Military Education Policy (OPMEP) and complements the Naval War College's National Security Affairs (NSA) and Strategy and Policy (S&P) curriculum.
 The JMO SLC prepares students for the operational arena by emphasizing problem solving operational planning and joint force application to achieve military objectives.
 It examines Joint Operations from the standpoint of the Combatant Commander, and Joint Task Force Commander, with a maritime emphasis.
-It further develops Joint perspectives, exposes officers to, and increases their understanding of, service cultures while concentrating on Joint Staff operations.
+It further develops Joint perspectives, increasing officer's understanding of service cultures while concentrating on Joint Staff operations.